 For the artistic visit, The Duchess of Cambridge, Catherine, chose to bring back another piece from her impressive wardrobe.
-She was wearing pink Oscar de la Renta Skirt suit.
-The ensemble consists of peplum jacket and wool Skirt.
-Emma4AboutRoyal mentioned that Duchess first wore the ensemble on Queen’s pre-christmas lunch in December 2016.
+She was wearing a pink Oscar de la Renta Skirt suit.
+The ensemble consists of a peplum jacket and wool Skirt.
+Emma4AboutRoyal mentioned that Duchess first wore the ensemble on Queen’s pre-Christmas lunch in December 2016.

 Duchess was first seen wearing the two-piece ensemble publicly in February 2017 during the Guild of Health Writers Conference.

 The jacket features a pointed collar, button-up front and a pleating flared hem and retailed for $2190.
 The designer described the colour as ‘ultraviolet’.
 The skirt features a full shape with box pleating.
 The flared skirt retailed for US$1,290.
-The skirt suit was from label’s Ready-to-wear Fall/Winter 2015 Collection.
+The skirt suit was from the label’s ready-to-wear Fall/Winter 2015 Collection.

 Catherine paired the outfit with a new pair of shoes.
-She wore Rupert Sanderson Nada patent leather pumps with gold pebble.
-Thanks to ufonomore and GabiK_blogoKate for quick id. ufonomore on Twitter got the confirmation from label that the design is exclusive to the label’s London Store.
+She wore Rupert Sanderson Nada patent leather pumps with a gold pebble.
+Thanks to ufonomore and GabiK_blogoKate for quick id. ufonomore on Twitter got the confirmation from the label that the design is exclusive to the label’s London Store.

 Here, the Nada Pumps are shown in different style sold out on Net-a-Porter.
 The €565 pumps were described as, “Expertly crafted in Italy from glossy patent-leather, this pair features the label’s signature hollow gold pebble at the pointed toe”.